python/cpython/Doc/library/pyexpat.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

-Content modules are described using nested tuples.
+Content models are described using nested tuples.
 Each tuple contains four
 values: the type, the quantifier, the name, and a tuple of children.
-Children are simply additional content module descriptions.
+Children are simply additional content model descriptions.

 The values of the first two fields are constants defined in the ``model`` object of the :mod:`xml.parsers.expat` module.
 These constants can be collected in two